tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * *Feature Edge Level* defines a separate cell refinement level for Feature Edges.
 * *Surface Layers* specifies the number of surface layers that are to be added to surfaces of this object.
-Addition of surface layers also requires that the *Do Layer Addition Phase* option icon at top is activated.
+Addition of surface layers requires that the *Do Layer Addition Phase* option icon at top is activated.
 * *Face Zone Type* decides the type of face zones that are to be